apache/activemq-artemis/docs/user-manual/en/queue-attributes.md

 Queues can be predefined via configuration at a core level or at a JMS level.
 Firstly let's look at a JMS level.

-The following shows a queue predefined in the jms element of the `activemq-configuration.xml` configuration file.
+The following shows a queue predefined in the jms element of the `broker.xml` configuration file.

     <queue name="selectorQueue">